keyurashah/bankist-app/README.md

 # bankist-app

-Bankist is a fictitious online banking application that allows the user to:
+Bankist App is a fictitious online banking application that allows the user to:

 1. Log in with a username and password.
 2. View and sort their monetary movements.